Package 'dartR.captive'

 Inbreed

-A Boolean, taking values 0 or 1 to indicate inbreeding is not and is allowed in estimating IBD coefficients [default 1].
+A Boolean, taking values TRUE or FALSE to indicate inbreeding is not and is allowed in estimating IBD coefficients [default FALSE].

 ISeed